Zanki Zero: Last Beginning: Release

 Zanki Zero was released by Spike Chunsoft in Japan on July 5, 2018, and in North America and Europe on April 9, 2019.
 For the English localization of the game, a new, lower difficulty option was added for players who want to focus on the story and puzzle-solving, and the game balance and the user interface were tweaked.
 Swimsuits that were available as downloadable content in the Japanese version were also changed to be available in the base game in the English version.
 Some content had to be changed to be able to release the game on Steam and PlayStation 4 in the West, such as tweaking scenes where a character's underwear could be seen, and removing or changing scenes featuring child characters that could be interpreted as sexual.
 The cover art for the PlayStation 4 version also had to be modified to meet public storefront display standards.

 Reception

-Zanki Zero was met by "mixed or average" reviews, according to the review aggregator Metacritic.
+Zanki Zero received "mixed or average" reviews, according to the review aggregator Metacritic.

 The game's PlayStation 4 and PlayStation Vita versions were the fourth and seventh best selling games of the week during their debut week in Japan, selling 15,541 and 9,111 copies, respectively; the PlayStation 4 version sold another 4,164 copies during its second week, bringing total physical Japanese sales of the game to at least 28,816.
 The PC version was among the best-selling new releases of the month on Steam.